 Location: St. Johns Presbyterian Church- Fireside Room (get map and directions)

-CE: 2.5 Credits. $10 additional fee for CE credits.
+CE: 3 Credits. $10 fee for CE credits.
 The Psychotherapy Institute is approved by the California Psychological Association to provide continuing professional education for psychologists, LMFTs, LCSWs, and LPCCs (provider number PSY005).
 The Psychotherapy Institute maintains responsibility for these programs and their content (see Course Policies).